kenkehoe/AtmosphericPythonCourse/workflow/python_workflow.md

 This will show the full path to the file imported when _import copy_ is executed.
 In this instance you can see the version of Python used is installed in the miniconda area and is in python version 3.11. _copy_ came preinstalled.

+Pandas does not come preinstalled with the Python version so I had to install it.
+The install put it in the _site-packages_ area which is where the packages I install are located.

 <pre>
 python
 >>> import pandas
 >>> pandas.__file__
   '/Users/Galahad/miniconda3/envs/dqo-base/lib/python3.11/site-packages/pandas/__init__.py'
 </pre>

-Pandas does not come preinstalled with the Python version so I had to install it with pip.
-The install put it in the _site-packages_ area which is where the packages I install are located.

 The reason this directory path is available is that the path is on my _PATH_ environment variable.
 The _PATH_ environment variable is how the system knows where to look.
 Python will look for a file that can be imported matching the module you request starting at the first path in PATH (left side) and continues through each path (separated with :) until it finds the module.
 When found it quits looking.
 That means we can have the same module "installed" in multiple locations but *Python will always use the first one found*.